ishikar-04/SciPop/DOC/design.md

 List of results will be stored as a data frame in Pandas
 User downloads stored dataframe as .csv from the SciPop webpage.

+### Component 4 - Users’ Interface App
+A website for users to upload a input file in .csv format, showing the preview for input to help users check what they upload is right, and then giving back the scraping results to them as a .csv file.